williamsnoah17/TermProject/README.md

 Matthew Barta - Frontend Dev

-Nicholas Miller - Frontend Dev
+Nicholas "Gone but not Forgotten" Miller - Updated the Blog Once